What Is a Convenience Fee, and How Do You Avoid It?

 Why businesses charge convenience fees

-Rather than build that cost into their pricing across the board, some businesses choose to charge it only to customers who use a specific payment method, be it a credit card, a debit card, or a third-party payment platform.
+Rather than build that cost into their pricing across the board, some businesses choose to charge it only to customers who use a specific payment method.

-This is especially common in industries like utilities, government services, rent payments, and ticketing, where the base cost of the service is already fixed and the business has little flexibility on price.
+This is especially common in industries like utilities, government services, rent payments, and ticketing, where the base cost of the service is already fixed.

 What's the difference between a convenience fee and a surcharge?